-The anchor is lowered by releasing the anchor chain from the chain binder and moving the windlass switch in the compartment near the windlass to "DOWN."
-The windlass control switch is protected by a fuse in the accessory fuse panel in the compartment on the starboard side of the helm.
+The anchor is lowered by releasing the anchor chain from the chain binder and moving the windlass switch at the helm or the remote switch at the windlass to "DOWN."
+The windlass control switches are protected by a circuit breaker in the cabin DC breaker panel.

 After the anchor is set, the windlass must not be left to take the entire force from the anchor line.
 Boats lying to their anchor in a high swell or heavy weather conditions will snub on the line.
 This can cause slippage or apply excessive loads to the windlass.
-The line should be made fast to a cleat provided to relieve the load on the windlass.
+The line should be made fast to the cleat provided to relieve the load on the windlass.